Edi Martini: Vllaznia Shkodër

-On 29 December 2009, Martini was named as the new manager of his boyhood club Vllaznia Shkodër, and started the work with the team on 4 January 2010.
+On 29 December 2009, Martini was named as the new manager of his boyhood club Vllaznia Shkodër, and started working with the team on 4 January 2010.
 He remained in the duty until the end of 2009–10 campaign, with Vllaznia Shkodër who missed the European competitions for only four points and was runner-up in Albanian Cup, losing in the final to Besa Kavajë.

 Teuta Durrës

 On 9 June 2010, Martini become the new coach of fellow Albanian Superliga side Teuta Durrës, signing a contract until the end of the season, taking the duty over Ylli Shehu.
 During the season, Teuta Durrës struggled to find results and finished league in 7th place, tied with Kastrioti Krujë and Shkumbini Peqin with 42 points.
-In 2010–11 Albanian Cup, Teuta didn't go more than the second round, where they were eliminated by Skënderbeu Korçë 2–0 on aggregate.
-Following the end of the season, Martini left the team after the club's president Edmond Hasanbelli decided not to extend his contract for the next season.
+In 2010–11 Albanian Cup, Teuta didn't go beyond the second round, where they were eliminated by Skënderbeu Korçë 2–0 on aggregate.
+Following the end of the season, Martini left the team after the club's president, Edmond Hasanbelli, decided not to extend his contract for the next season.